narmstro2020/03_Software_Development_25-26/03_Conditional Logic/01_If Statements and Logic/Assignment/Assignment.md

 === ELIGIBILITY STATUS ===
 Honor Society: Eligible
-Graduation: Not Eligible (needs 45 more credits) Financial Aid Renewal: N/A (no current aid)
+Graduation: Not Eligible (needs 45 more credits)
 Scholarship: Eligible

-=== RECOMMENDATIONS ===
-- You are eligible for scholarship programs!
-Consider applying.
-- Keep up the excellent work to maintain Dean's List status.
 ```

 ### Example 2: